fogoplayer/space-bridge/docs/open-questions.md

 ### [define](./client-signature.md#define)
 * Is there a way to avoid naming functions twice (once as a named export and once to register it with SpaceBridge)
+  - perhaps we define entire modules at import?
+That seems clunky though
 * Should runLocal return a promise?
 It's not technologically necessary but might be nice for consistency

 ### [networkFirst](./client-signature.md#networkFirst)